In today’s guide, we are going to show you how to write your new resolutions.

-New Year resolutions is a cliché.
+New Year’s resolutions are a cliché.
 That is what many people say.
-Because it’s easy to write a very good resolution at the beginning of the year and totally forgot about it before the second, third or fourth month till the end of a year.
+Because it’s easy to write a very good resolution at the beginning of the year and forgot about it before the second, third, or fourth month till the end of a year.

-I used to be like that making so many promises to myself at the beginning of the year and totally zoning out before the year even thinks of ending.
+I used to be like that, making so many promises to myself at the beginning of the year and zoning out before the year even thinks of ending.
 See!
 We are in this together.

 I know many people like myself some years ago are wondering why it’s so easy to scribble down goals but so difficult to get themselves to do it.